montaguegabe/nand-js/README.md

 ```

 ## Building
+1. The repository https://github.com/juan-esteller/NAND is included as a submodule.
+Build the submodule first to regenerated ML files.
-Use `npm run build` to build the OCaml into JS via Bucklescript.
+2. Use `npm run build` to build the OCaml into JS via Bucklescript.
 The repository simply provides a light wrapper over the functions.